patrickbucher/factorizer/article/article.md

 because no $p > \frac{n}{2}$ could divide $n$ such that the result would be a natural number (e.g. $13 \div 7 < 1$).
 This is left as an exercise to the reader.
-(Note that `primes` is built up in _descending_ order, i.e. new elements are added at the head.)
+(Note that `primes` is built up in _descending_ order, i.e. new elements are added at its head.)

 For the public API of the `PrimeSieve` module, the following functions are
 offered: